-Customer expectations are changing and businesses need to adapt through digital transformation to understand the customers and their journey.
-Customer experience is now becoming the key differentiating factor of customers’ decision making process.
+Customer expectations are changing swiftly and businesses need to adapt through digital transformation to understand the customers and their journey.
+Customer experience is now becoming the key differentiating factor as the customers’ decision-making process.

-Buyers expect customer experience from a brand that extends beyond the store purchase to their smartphone, tablet, and laptop computer.
+The positive or negative experience customers receive across multiple touchpoints is what now defines the brand.
 71% of shoppers who use smartphones for research in-store say that it’s become an important part of the experience.

 Omni channel customer experience (CX) is very important to help businesses provide necessary insights into customer interactions and their behavior across their life cycle.
-The strongest omnichannel customer strategies retain 89% of customers, compared to 33% for companies with weak strategies.
+The strongest omnichannel customer strategies retain 89% of customers.

 So, how would businesses plan their strategy to deliver superior omni channel customer experience (CX)?